joshuaaaaa/digital_pendulum/README.en.md

 ### ⏱️ Configurable time range
 - e.g. only from 8:00 to 22:00

 ### 🔔 Optional chime
 - 🔕 short silent announcement before TTS
 - 🎵 custom sounds.
 If a path is defined, local sound

 ### 🧪 Test function
 - to immediately test the announcement

+### 🎯 Behavior
+- Preset: "church-bell": default sound
+- Preset: "simple-bell": bell chosen from library
+- Preset: "custom" + empty path: Alexa 'announce' sound
+- Preset: "custom" + valid path: plays a selected file
+- Preset: "tower-clock": Westminster melody at 12 o'clock
+- Use Chime: OFF: no sound, TTS only (time announcement)

 ## ⚙️ How it works

-The core of the system is the class:
+The heart of the system is the class:

 class DigitalPendulum

 which:
-- registers itself to an internal timer (every 1 minute)
+- registers to an internal timer (every 1 minute)
 - checks:
   - whether the integration is enabled
-  - whether the current time is within the allowed range
+  - whether the time is within the allowed range
   - whether the minute is 00 or 30
 - builds the spoken text based on the language
 - sends the announcement to the configured Alexa device